SPEED0U/Statify/README.md

 - `core.token.server`, the admin token of your server.
 - `core.token.openfire`, the openfire token of your server.
 - `core.announceLobbies`, enable or disable (`true` or `false`) the lobby announcements in chat managed by the bot.
+- `core.timezone`, the current timezone of your server.
+See [this website](https://24timezones.com/time-zones) to know the list of timezones.

 Database configuration
 - `sql.host`, the host IP of your mysql server.